-Well, the good news is, interior decoration ages, gardens mature.
+Well, the correct news is, interior decoration ages, gardens mature.
+Interior decoration is largely a matter of fashion, garden fashions have much longer cycles.
+Interior decoration is a matter of personal taste, tastes in garden design is something for the specialist.
 Gardens not only become more beautiful as they grow old, but they also add value to your property, simply because a matured tree costs a lot more when installing it newly, compared to a young one.

 In times when tree moving businesses are getting busier and busier, because more and more people like to see their new garden in an already matured state, your trees really are an asset that – theoretically and practically – could be dug up and sold.

 Investment into gardens – as into interiors – is always a question of balance, of proportions of course.
 On both sides it is possible to add costs that do not result in an equivalent value.
-But I, as a garden designer, seriously believe – and many realty professionals do as well, that gardens tend to make money over time, and quite successfully so.
+But I seriously believe – and many realty professionals do as well, that gardens tend to make money over time, and quite successfully so.

 Also a garden is – or can be – a very individual creation that is rarely found somewhere else, whilst certain bathroom or kitchen extravaganzas simply become outdated over the years.
 A designed garden will never be outdated.

 Interiors depend by nature more on the personal tastes of people than gardens.
 A well designed and maintained garden will give possible buyers the feeling they would really like to live in this house with this specific garden.
-People will remember the view from inside toward the outside more than the kitchen floor’s stones or tiles.
+People hunting for a house will remember the view from inside toward the outside more than the kitchen floor’s stones or tiles.

 Recent surveys have shown that even buyers who say that gardens and landscaping are not very important for them are not only attracted by gardens and the surroundings of a house but that this aspect actually is essential for their buying decision.